 Even without the remote control switch, you can still turn the bike on and off via the TCU, and there’s also a button to cycle through the Eco, Trail and Turbo assist modes as you need.
 However, you will lose the Walk function.

 This setup change is very much a personal preference.
 Riders who head out on bigger group rides and those who regularly toggle through assist modes on the trail will likely want to hold on to the remote control switch.
 But for those folks who are venturing out solo and tend to stick their e-MTB into a single mode for the duration of the ride, removing the switch is a simple way to neaten up the front of your bike.

-Our last (but certainly not least) tuning tip for your Specialized e-MTB is to use the Mission Control app to check for firmware updates that are designed to boost motor performance and provide new features.
+In addition to all the tuning options, the Mission Control app also allows you to perform firmware updates that are designed to boost motor performance and provide new features.

 This is becoming an increasingly important feature for newer models like the Levo and Kenevo SL, which have brought in the ability to accept free over-the-air updates via the app, rather than forcing owners to take their bike into the shop to perform those updates.

 As well as ironing out bugs and providing new features, these updates can also help to improve the on-trail performance and efficiency of your e-MTB.
 The best example is the MasterMind firmware update, which was introduced with the arrival of the Kenevo SL.
 The update is also available for existing Levo SL users, as it addresses the SL 1.1 motor’s previous tendency to cut out during choppy pedalling, particularly at super high cadences when you might rapidly accelerate to get up and over an obstacle on the trail.